actions/actions-runner-controller/README.md

 Both `RunnerDeployment` and `RunnerSet` has ability to configure `ephemeral: true` in the spec.

-When it is configured, it passes a `--once` flag to every runner.

-`--once` is an experimental `actions/runner` feature that instructs the runner to stop after the first job run.
-But it is a known race issue that may fetch a job even when it's being terminated.
-If a runner fetched a job while terminating, the job is very likely to fail because the terminating runner doesn't wait for the job to complete.
-This is tracked in #466.

-> The below feature depends on an unreleased GitHub feature

-GitHub seems to be adding an another flag called `--ephemeral` that is race-free.
-The pull request to add it to `actions/runner` can be found at https://github.com/actions/runner/pull/660.

-`actions-runner-controller` has a feature flag backend by an environment variable to enable using `--ephemeral` instead of `--once`.
-The environment variable is `RUNNER_FEATURE_FLAG_EPHEMERAL`.
-You can se it to `true` on runner containers in your runner pods to enable the feature.
+When it is configured, it passes a `--ephemeral` flag to every runner, that is a new `actions/runner` feature that instructs the runner to stop after the first job run.
+Just set the environment variable `RUNNER_FEATURE_FLAG_EPHEMERAL` to `true` on runner containers in your runner pods to enable the feature.

-> At the time of writing this, you need to wait until GitHub rolls out the server-side feature for `--ephemeral`, AND you need to include your own `actions/runner` binary built from https://github.com/actions/runner/pull/660 into the runner container image to test this feature.
->
-> Please see comments in [`runner/Dockerfile`](/runner/Dockerfile) for more information about how to build a custom image using your own `actions/runner` binary.

 For example, a `RunnerSet` config with the flag enabled looks like: